xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 8. Now, you are at the TestOps On-Premise Dashboard, and you can start by creating a new organization and inviting your team members to collaborate.

 > Note: You need to configure the mail server to send and receive email notification.
-[Learn more] ()
+[Learn more]().